Alan95/FCC-Simon-Game-Prototype/README.txt

-A Pen created at CodePen.io.
+Simon Game created with HTML/CSS/JS and jQuery.
 You can find this one at http://codepen.io/BearCoding/pen/aWVaXQ.